-Cardiac Medical Device & Clinical Specialist Careers
+Cardiac Clinical & Medical Device Specialist Careers

 Cardiac Rhythm Management (CRM) - a career with a positive outlook

-The CIED most people are familiar with is the pacemaker, which helps control irregular or slow heartbeats by means of electronic stimulation.
+The Cardiovascular Implantable Electronic Device (CIED) most people are familiar with is the pacemaker, which helps control irregular or slow heartbeats by means of electronic stimulation.
 Pacemakers first came to market in the late 1950s, with the approval of the external pacemaker.
 In 1960, the FDA approved the first implantable pacemaker.
 In the 1980’s this CIED group was joined by the introduction of the implantable cardiac defibrillator (ICD) which can shock a patient experiencing a sudden cardiac death (SCD) event.

 Emerging developments in the field include remote monitoring and optimization of CIED performance over the internet, and miniaturization.
 Mapping and ablation catheters probe the frontiers of curative therapies for cardiac arrhythmias.
 Future generations of CIEDs are likely to be small enough to implant completely inside the heart.
 And EP devices continue to evolve at a rapid rate.
 Research shows that world-wide electrophysiology market specifically is growing at 13.4% per year.